ddc-java-12/capstone-project-proposal-HDawson-coder/docs/index.md

 * **Functionality**

-    The servers will have to randomize the placements of the colored objects in the containers, progressivly increasing the difficulty of the levels.
+    The servers will have to randomize the placements of the colored objects in the containers, progressively increasing the difficulty of the levels.

     Users will be able to access their current level and stats from other devices after logging in.